AbcSxyZ/open-models-candidacies/README.md

 areas of expertise.
 An approach oriented to help all members of the university to develop their digital skills to let everyone benefit from the openness program & grant(s).

+Challenges around the university's ability to use its own skills for their own project(s).

 ![Example of a possible type of organisation](openness-project.svg)

 ## The Digital Commons Factory